 Sugar at breakfast time — even if it comes in the form of honey or fruit — is a bad idea, and probably the worst of all times of day to eat sweets.
 You start out on an empty stomach, and then shoot a bunch of glucose into your veins, essentially.
 A low-fat, high-carb breakfast, like cereal with nonfat milk and a glass of orange juice, is similarly bad, because the starchy grains in the cereal turn into glucose almost immediately.
 You are not doing your pancreas any favors by waking it up with a dose of glucose to deal with first thing in the morning.
 And I learned a long time ago that breakfasts like that make my brain foggy, and lead to hunger soon after.

 On top of that, many of the avocado smoothie recipes I found called for low-fat or nonfat milk.
-These artificalized, industrialized, broken foods are no-nos in Vesna’s Fun Kitchen (see my statement on Ingredients and Nutrition).
+These artificalized, industrialized, broken foods are no-nos in Vesna’s Fun Kitchen.
 Or, they called for crushed ice — and just the thought of a chilly breakfast makes my throat hurt.

 So I was pretty much on my own.
 I wanted something robust and satisfying, something with plenty of protein and fat to sate the appetite through to the early afternoon — the job with which I charge my breakfasts.
 I didn’t want some fruity concoction, but I didn’t want guacamole in a glass, either, so I nixed the ideas of adding lemon juice or tomato, though these ingredients work so well with avocado.